JohannesBuchner/nway/README.rst

 It can be set in Table Parameters -> Name in TOPCAT.
 The columns for matching are automatically searched by name.

 The final catalogue is also a FITS table (table "multimatch").
+Some columns deserve explaination:

+* bf: Bayes factor for this association being a single source. (ln)
+* bfpost: Bayesian posterior for this association being a single source.
+* bias_*: individual weightings added by magnitude histogramming (ln)
+* post: bfpost + biases
+* match_flag: flagging of solutions: 1 for best, 2 for similarly good, 0 otherwise
+*

 Authors
 ---------